leudz/beach_map/README.md

 # BeachMap

-A BeachMap is just a SlotMap, a data structure used to store elements and access them with an id.
+A BeachMap is a SlotMap, a data structure used to store elements and access them with an id.

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE-MIT)
 [![LICENSE](https://img.shields.io/badge/license-apache-blue.svg)](LICENSE-APACHE)